fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/tenant/{tenant_id}/api_key/refresh

-**Description:** Create a new REST API key for the tenant, Store the API key in your secrets.
-This API key is required to access the "Identity" service API's, which is in Step 4.
+**Description:** Create a new REST API key for the Tenant, please store the token securely..
+This API key is required to access the "Identity" service APIs, which is in Step 4.

 **Authorization:** 	Enter your bearer token in the format Bearer <token>
 			Name: Authorization